james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 ### `registry.json`

-If you only want to sell SLDs from TLDs that you own, copy `example_registry_one_local.json` to `registry.json` and edit the prices, if you wish.

-If you want to also sell from a single EPP Registry, copy `example_registry_one_epp_one_local.json` instead.

-I **STRONGLY** recommend you start by trying to get selling only TLDs you own first, before trying to get external EPP registries working.
-So copy `example_registry_one_local.json` to `registry.json` & restart pyrar.
+The default registry set up is to sell client subdomains (SLDs) from TLDs they you own or control.
+Even if you plan to also sell client domains from an external EPP registry, start with this simple set-up and get a local registry working first.

 If you don't own any TLDs, just pretend you do and use a TLD name like `example`, and remove it later, before you go live.

-NOTE: I use the terms `TLD` & `SLD` to mean the parent domain & the client's subdomain, but the parent domain does not have to be a Top Level Domain, you can ue PyRar to sell third level domains from a second level domain.

-e.g. Parent domain: `name.it`, then clients could buy names like: `my.name.it`
+More documentation for adding an external EPP registry is below.

 ### `priority.json`